End-to-end solar piling and ground-mount racking installation

 • Surveyed as-built CSV and compliance documentation to AS 2159 and TfNSW civil codes

-New South Wales presents some of the most variable and demanding ground profiles in Australia from deep clay plains and reactive soils in the Riverina to fractured shale and hard rock zones in the Hunter and New England regions.
+New South Wales presents some of the most variable and demanding ground profiles in Australia, from deep clay plains and reactive soils in the Riverina to fractured shale and hard rock zones across the Hunter, Central West, and New England regions.
+As solar piling contractors operating nationally, Mass Energy has delivered pile installation works throughout Hunter Valley, Central West, Riverina, New England, North Coast, and Western NSW, while also supporting projects across QLD, VIC, SA, and WA.
+Each project is approached with piling methods, engineering adjustments, and QA procedures tailored to the site’s specific geotechnical conditions.

 Hunter Valley